For more information, see:

 And yes, it's true that many folks coming to the Road Show will tell stories about a former appraiser giving an estimate FAR below what the actual cost of the item was worth but this again points to the need to deal with a professional appraiser.
 Just because I've seen five copies of a particular item over the past three years doesn't mean that it's not the only five copies in existence and it's a priceless certificate.

 Sometimes, the value of an item is FAR overblown.
 I was contacted by e-mail with an offer of a nicely framed membership certificate from a lodge in my own jurisdiction in the late 1800s.
 The seller was looking for an offer in the $250 range.
-A quick check showed that the individual had never taken an office in that lodge and apparently was suspended for non-payment of dues.
-Why it was so nicely framed is a mystery but the fact is that the item had little actual value except, perhaps, to a descendant and even then it would be questionable based on the membership of the individual to whom it was initially issued.
+A quick check of the Grand Lodge membership roster showed that the individual who had originally received the certificate had never taken an office in that lodge and apparently was suspended for non-payment of dues.
+Why it was so nicely framed is a mystery but the fact is that the item had little actual value except, perhaps, to a descendant and even then it would be questionable based on the membership results of the individual to whom it was initially issued.
 The piece of glass above, however, was something I very much wanted - and it's now mine, thanks to e-Bay!

 REAL Masonic Museums